RMI-PACTA/workflow.data.preparation/README.md

 ### Scenarios Data

 Files exported by [`{workflow.scenario.preparation}`](https://github.com/RMI-PACTA/workflow.scenario.preparation) provide scenario data to be combined with the ABCD data.
 See the [`workflow.scenario.preparation` README](https://github.com/RMI-PACTA/workflow.scenario.preparation) for more information on expected file format.
-All required files must under `$HOST_SCENARIO_INPUTS_PATH`, in a single directory (no subdirectories).
+All required files must exist at `$HOST_SCENARIO_INPUTS_PATH`, in a single directory (no subdirectories).

 The required files are: